apache/nuttx/Documentation/applications/examples/mcuboot/index.rst

   Image version 2.0.0.0
   nsh>

 Now, we switched from image version 1.0.0 to image 2.0.0.
-However, we intentionaly will not run ``mcuboot_confirm`` app::
+However, we intentionally will not run ``mcuboot_confirm`` app::

   nsh> reboot